-Human lovers may be with you for a life time or they can come and go – but that addiction is always there for you.
+Human lovers may be with you for a lifetime or they can come and go – but that addiction is always there for you.
 Some people have love or sex addictions.
 They can’t stand the thought of being alone or not having a partner.
 They settle for a bad relationship in preference to being alone.
 They can’t seem to develop a healthy relationship with themselves.

 If your lover is Gambling, alcohol or drugs you know that your addiction will be waiting for you, demanding your devotion as human partners come and go.

 The love of your life may be shopping or the go-in-debt-at-home channel.
-It may be hording useless things.
+It may be hoarding useless things.
 Most any activity can become an addiction if you can’t stop thinking about it and eventually you lose control and have to do it one more time, whether you wanted to or not.

-Clearly drugs and their older sneakier cousin, Alcohol, win the contest for addictions that can take control of you.
+Clearly, drugs and their older sneakier cousin, Alcohol, win the contest for addictions that can take control of you.

-Most people with addictions become closer to their addiction, often a drug of choice, than to the humans in their life.
+Most people with addictions become closer to their addiction, often a drug of choice than to the humans in their life.
 Somehow we hold on to that love for that addiction even when it begins to treat us badly.

 I have seen a number of people stuck in bad relationships with other humans.
-Eventually most of them have had enough.
+Eventually, most of them have had enough.
 They either come for counseling and try to change their relationship, or they decide to leave the other person.
 Occasionally someone hangs on even though they know that this is not a good relationship.
 They hang on because the prospect of letting go feels worse to them than the pain of staying.